keras-team/keras-io/guides/md/training_with_built_in_methods.md

 ## Using callbacks

-Callbacks in Keras are objects that are called at different points during training (at the start of an epoch, at the end of a batch, at the end of an epoch, etc.) and which can be used to implement behaviors such as:
+Callbacks in Keras are objects that are called at different points during training (at the start of an epoch, at the end of a batch, at the end of an epoch, etc.).
+They can be used to implement certain behaviors, such as:

 - Doing validation at different points during training (beyond the built-in per-epoch validation)